 platform/frameworks/native/vulkan.
 Contains Android's Vulkan loader, as well as some Vulkan-related tools useful to platform developers.

-- Vulkan Implementor's Guide.
+- Implementing Vulkan.
 Intended for GPU IHVs writing Vulkan drivers for Android and OEMs integrating those drivers for specific devices.
-It describes how a Vulkan driver interacts with the system, how GPU-specific tools should be installed, and Android-specific requirements.
+It describes how a Vulkan driver interacts with the system, how GPU-specific tools should be installed, and Android-specific implementation requirements.

 - Vulkan Graphics API Guide.
-Includes information on getting started with using Vulkan in an Android app, details on Vulkan design guidelines on the Android platform, how to use Vulkan's shader compilers, and how to use use validation layers to help assure stability in apps using Vulkan.
+Includes information on getting started with using Vulkan in Android apps, Android's Vulkan design guidelines platform, using Vulkan's shader compilers, and using validation layers to help ensure stability in apps using Vulkan.

 - Vulkan News.
 Covers events, patches, tutorials, and more Vulkan-related news articles.